Looking for a 10 day Japan itinerary? A 7 day Japan itinerary? A trip planner? Welcome! You've come to the right place.

 Then tag @insidetravellab on social media and let us know how you got on!

 Look at the Japan Itineraries At a Glance section first to get an idea of time and an overview of what's possible.
-There's plenty of practical advice throughout the article as well as links to more in-depth information both here and elsewhere.
+There's a full 10 day Japan itinerary and 7 day Japan itinerary, as well as information if you have more or less time.
+You'll find plenty of practical advice throughout the article as well as links to more in-depth information both here and elsewhere.

 This five day itinerary for Tokyo is also a great place to start.
 Most travellers fly in and out of the capital but there are routes into other cities as well and it's certainly worth considering flying in to one and out of another if you wish to venture south to Kyushu or Okinawa.

 But don't stress.
 It's an amazing country with so much to see and do.
 But there aren't really "must-sees" like the Pyramids or the Taj Mahal.
 So, I suppose what I'm saying is: don't worry.
 You can't go wrong!

 Where it's important, I've included practical travel details right in the itinerary.
 At other points, I've linked to another part of the Japan travel blog that covers the details so that you don't get bogged down.
 Google may love loads and loads of words on a page, but I prefer readers!
 And you tell me, you like things to be kept clear.

 Spend a few days in Tokyo and make the day trip to Mt.
 Fuji.
 Visit the ancient capital of Kyoto, including the Tojo Temple.
 Visit Hiroshima and the Peace Memorial Museum and stop by in the mountains on your way back to the capital.